Tropical Storm Cristobal forms in Gulf of Mexico

 TAMPA, Fla.
 (WFLA) — Tropical Storm Cristobal officially formed in the Gulf of Mexico on Tuesday afternoon.

 The National Hurricane Center put out an advisory at 12:30 p.m.
 ET saying Hurricane Hunters found Tropical Depression Three had strengthened to become Cristobal.
-The tropical storm currently has maximum sustained winds of 40 mph.
+As of 5 p.m.
+ET, the tropical storm has maximum sustained winds of 40 mph.

-Tropical Storm Cristobal is about 150 miles west-southwest of Campeche, Mexico and 135 miles northeast of Coatzacoalcos, Mexico.
-It’s moving southwest at about 3 mph.
+Tropical Storm Cristobal is about 140 miles west-southwest of Campeche, Mexico.
+It’s moving south at about 3 mph.

+The latest track from the NHC brings Cristobal back south and onshore again in Mexico by Wednesday and Thursday, which would weaken the storm.

 According to the NHC, Cristobal has already brought deadly flooding to parts of Guatemala and El Salvador.
 It’s expected to bring more heavy rain to parts of southern Mexico, Guatemala, Honduras and El Salvador.